Doctors Note Logo

 If 3 AM awakenings are occasional, they are usually harmless.

-If they are frequent, distressing, or paired with other symptoms, it may be worth using a Sleep Disorder symptom checker to better understand your symptoms and determine whether you should consult a healthcare provider for proper evaluation.
+If they are frequent, distressing, or paired with other symptoms, you can use a free symptom checker to gain clarity on what your body might be trying to tell you and whether it's time to consult a healthcare provider for proper evaluation.

 Sleep is not just rest—it's regulation.
 And when it fragments repeatedly, your body is asking for attention.